jitenkr2030/jitenkr2030/README.md

 ## 🚀 About Me

-I'm a passionate software developer with expertise in full-stack development, specializing in creating efficient, scalable, and user-friendly web and mobile applications.
+I'm a passionate salf tought software developer with expertise in full-stack development, specializing in creating efficient, scalable, and user-friendly web and mobile applications.
 With a strong background in JavaScript, React, Node.js, and React Native, I love solving complex problems and delivering high-quality solutions.

 ## 🔭 Projects